Forsyth County DUI Lawyers

 Three tracks you can take [beware of choosing without the advice of an experienced Forsyth County DUI lawyer]:

-3. Properly waive your right to an administrative hearing and have an ignition interlock installed: This track came into effect on July 1, 2017.
-This allows the first Driving Under the Influence arrest in five years for Georgia licensed drivers to be able to drive in the state of Georgia and fight their Forsyth County DUI criminal case without losing the privilege to drive.
-It comes with a cost of course.
-It involves you waiving your right to an administrative hearing through the Georgia Department of Driver Services and you will need to install an ignition interlock device on your vehicle for a minimum of 120 days if you tested over the “per se” legal limit, or one solid year of having the ignition interlock device installed in your vehicle (and driving under the confines of an ignition interlock permit) if you refused the officer’s request for a state-administered chemical test.
-If you choose this track, we highly advise that you install the ignition interlock by a registered provider first, then go to DDS within 30 days from the date of the Forsyth DUI arrest to obtain the permit.
+This track came into effect on July 1, 2017.
+This allows the first Driving Under the Influence arrest in five years for Georgia licensed drivers to properly waive their right to an administrative hearing and have an ignition interlock installed.
+This will allow you to drive in Georgia and fight their Forsyth County DUI criminal case without losing the privilege to drive.
+It comes with a cost, of course.
+It involves waiving your right to an administrative hearing through the Georgia Department of Driver Services.
+You would need to install an ignition interlock device on your vehicle for a minimum of 120 days if you tested over the “per se” legal limit or one solid year of having the ignition interlock device installed in your vehicle (and driving under the confines of an ignition interlock permit) if you refused the officer’s request for a state-administered chemical test.
+If you choose this track, we highly advise installing the ignition interlock by a registered provider first, then going to DDS within 30 days of the Forsyth DUI arrest to obtain the permit.
 There are obvious concerns and pitfalls in choosing this track.
-For many people, the stigma of having the ignition interlock device installed in their vehicle is just not worth it.
-The ignition interlock device is also expensive: it requires an installation fee as well as a monthly monitoring fee.
+For many, the stigma of having the ignition interlock device installed in their vehicle is not worth it.
+The ignition interlock device is expensive, requiring installation and monthly monitoring fees.
 And if you remove it while under your ignition interlock permit, tamper with it, or it tests positive, your permit to drive may be revoked for six months – meaning no driving at all.
 In addition to waiving your right to an administrative hearing and having an ignition interlock device installed on your vehicle, you must also meet the following conditions:

-• An Application for the permit must be made with DDS within 30 days of the person being served notice of the ALS by the Forsyth County DUI arresting officer through the DDS-1205 form (usually 30 days from the date of arrest), or—in the event of a DDS-1205S form—within 30 days of receiving such notice of the ALS from DDS (from a blood test result that was not procured by a search warrant);
+• An Application for the permit must be made with DDS within 30 days of the person being served notice of the ALS by the Forsyth County DUI arresting officer through the DDS-1205 form (usually 30 days from the date of arrest) or—in the event of a DDS-1205S form—within 30 days of receiving such notice of the ALS from DDS (from a blood test result that was not procured by a search warrant);

 • The ALS cannot stem from a motor vehicle accident involving fatalities or serious injuries;